-At first glance it might look like just another online question and answer site – a sort of more chic, glamorous looking version of Yahoo!
+At first glance, for example, it might look like ChickRx just another online question and answer site – a sort of more chic, glamorous looking version of Yahoo!
 Answers.
 But look closely and you’ll see it’s actually a carefully crafted online community that’s likely to draw visitors back again and again.

 What’s the big idea?

-ChickRx is a site where young women can ask questions on any aspect of health, beauty and lifestyle.
+ChickRx is an online directory site where young women can ask questions on any aspect of health, beauty and lifestyle, and also get information on various products.
 A panel of women experts provide answers – including the odd celebrity – and in a clever twist to the standard recipe of Q&A sites, members can choose to ask questions secretly if it’s embarrassing or they don’t want to be identified for some other reason.